Shire of Augusta Margaret River

 The Shire of Augusta Margaret River is a local government area in the south-west corner of the South West region of Western Australia, approximately 270 km south of Perth.
 The shire covers an area of 2243 km2 and had a population of over 14,000 at the 2016 Census, about half of whom live in the towns of Margaret River and Augusta.

 Nearly half of Augusta Margaret River's land area is state forest or national park.
 National parks include Scott National Park and Leeuwin-Naturaliste National Park.
 Other land uses include agriculture, especially dairy and beef cattle; viticulture; and tourism.

 History

 It was first gazetted as the Augusta Road District on 16 April 1891 and was renamed to Augusta-Margaret River Road District on 10 September 1926.
 On 1 July 1961, it became a shire under the Local Government Act 1960.
 In 2017 it abolished its system of wards for electing councillors.

+2023 election results

+Indigenous people

+The Shire of Augusta Margaret River is located on the traditional land of the Wardandi and Pibelmen peoples, both of the Noongar nation.

 Towns and localities

-The towns and localities of the Shire of Augusta-Margaret River with population and size figures based on the most recent Australian census:
+The towns and localities of the Shire of Augusta Margaret River with population and size figures based on the most recent Australian census: